arvvoid/plugin.video.hbogoeu/README.md

 Important, HBO GO must be paid for!!!
 You need a valid account credentials!
 Register on the official HBO® Go website http://hbogo.eu

-The add-on retrive content from HBO Go Eu in the selected Kodi language

 Included web registration login:
 * Croatia: hbogo.hr (web registration)
 * Hungary: hbogo.hu (web registration)